Unity Plugin Overview

 1. Install the required software for your operating system.

-2. Make sure your Unity version is 2020.1+.
+2. Ensure your Unity version is 2021.3 or later.

 4. Click Add To My Assets.

-5. Open Unity Package Manager by going to Window → PackageManager.
+5. Open the Unity Package Manager by navigating to Window → Package Manager.

 6. Wait for the package manager to populate the list.

-8. Select Charon from the list and click download.
-If it’s already downloaded, you will see an import option.
+8. Select Charon from the list and click Download.
+If it’s already downloaded, you will see an Import option.

 Installation from GitHub